kagruber2412/RIntroduction/L1_A_Primer_on_R.md

 **Today**: R 3.6.1 (No. extensions: 16,000 +)

-> $\Rightarrow$ Today, R is probably the most widely used open-source software environment for data analysis and statistical graphics in academia and business.
+> Today, R is probably the most widely used open-source software environment for data analysis and statistical graphics in academia and business.

-> $\Rightarrow$ With over 16.000 extensions the statistical and computational toolkit is huge making the R programming language the lingua franca of data science.
+> With over 16.000 extensions the statistical and computational toolkit is huge making the R programming language the lingua franca of data science.

 # Why R?